 - 1. In all aspects of computer usage, a user shall respect the open and public environment of the Library. - 2.
 A user shall not alter, remove, or damage computer hardware, software, or computer settings/configurations. - 3.
-For minors 17 and under, a parent or legal guardian shall complete a library card application.
-Once a minor has a library card, he or she may access a filtered Youth Computers.
-Completion of library card application represents agreement with the Library's Computer Mission Statement. - 4.
-Children and teens under 17 years old must present a valid library card to sign up to use a filtered Youth Computer. - 5.
-All users shall follow the Posted Procedure for Computer Usage required by the Library.
-Failure to do so will result in the forfeiture of computer privileges. - 6.
-The library's Youth Computers are CIPA (Child Internet Protection Act) compliant. - 7.
+For children ages 12 to 17, a parent or guardian shall complete a library card application and choose to allow access for their children to the computer services of the Library.
+Completion of library card application represents agreement with the Library's Library and Computer Mission Statement.
+The child's library card will signify acknowledgement of parental consent and a parent or guardian need not be present in the Library for computer privileges to be extended on a filtered workstation. - 4.
+Children 12-17 must present a valid library card to sign up to use a computer for Internet.
+Their use of the Internet will be limited to a filtered workstation.
+Youth will be blocked from disclosing personal information. - 5.
+Children under the age of 12 must be accompanied by a parent or guardian to utilize the Library's computer services. - 6.
+All users shall follow the Posted Procedures for Computer Usage required by the Library.
+Failure to do so will result in the forfeiture of computer privileges. - 7.
+The library's computer policies are CIPA (Child Internet Protection Act) compliant. - 8.
 The Library also provides wireless access to patrons.
 Patrons using this service are also required to comply with the Library's computer use policies.
 The Library is not responsible for the security of wireless usage.